 - Include all senses in your descriptions.
 Sight, smell, touch, sound, and taste – if applicable.

-Fluffy Dialogue
+6. Fluffy Dialogue

 Dialogue can skyrocket your story to success, or sink it to the bottom.
 The difference between these two can be a matter of a few words.

 Especially when writing a first draft, you will want to beef up that word count.
-You want to make it long and robust enough so you can move onto the next stage.
+You want to make it long and robust enough so you can move on to the next stage.

 But, the reality is that unnecessary pieces of dialogue only serve to add quantity, and never quality.
 The good news is that tightening up fluffy dialogue is usually an easy process.